YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I advise patients to read the warning signs on red flags of Turkish hair mills before comparing prices.
 A clinic that says yes too quickly may be more dangerous than a clinic that asks difficult questions.

-Why Does Surgeon Involvement Matter More Than the Country?
+Surgeon Involvement Matters More Than the Country

 Assistants can have an important role in hair transplantation.
 A skilled team matters.
 But a team should work under a clear medical plan, not replace the surgeon’s responsibility.